pellet stove pros and cons

 making clean up less of a hassle.

-- Pellets requre less storage space and are easier to handle.
+- Pellets require less storage space and are easier to handle.

-- Pellets are typically packaged in 40 lb bags which can be easily stacked
+- Pellets are typically packaged in 40-pound bags which can be easily stacked

 - Pellet stove heat is easily regulated by using a thermostat or changing

 the heat output directly on the stove itself.

 - Pellet stoves are mechanical and therefore more prone to failure

 than a wood or gas stove, particularly if they are not properly maintained.

 - Pellet stoves require electricity to run the various fans and motors.

 This adds to the cost and if you lose your power you lose your heat.